Angelina Jolie

 Married long-term partner Brad Pitt in a private ceremony in France.

-Ovaries and fallopian tubes removed (op-ed disclosure)
+Ovaries and fallopian tubes removed (risk-reduction surgery)

 Filed for divorce from Brad Pitt